collinhundley/APCustomBlurView/README.md

 ### Compatibility

 APCustomBlurView is compatible with iOS 8.0 and above, and all versions of tvOS.

-If you didn't read the disclaimer at the top of this page, **do it now!**  I don't recommend using this class in an app that you plan to submit for review, but it's really useful for building personal apps and proofs-of-concept.
+If you didn't read the disclaimer at the top of this page, **do it now!**  I don't recommend using this class in an app that you plan to submit for review, but it's really great for building personal apps and proofs-of-concept.
+My hope is that the next version of iOS will render this class obsolete.

 #### Note: